Divilacan: Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The Municipality of Divilacan is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly by the people through an election held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

 Elected officials

 Congress representation

-Divilacan, belonging to the first legislative district of the province of Isabela, currently represented by Hon.
-Antonio T. Albano.
+Divilacan, belonging to the first legislative district of the province of Isabela, is currently represented by Antonio T. Albano.

 Education

 The Schools Division of Isabela governs the town's public education system.
-The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The division office is a field office of the DepEd in Cagayan Valley.
+The Palanan Schools District Office governs the public and private elementary and public and private high schools throughout the municipality.